celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 ### Deploy a Validator

-To actually register as a validator, we'll need to generate a validating signer key.
+To actually register as a validator, we'll need to generate a validator signer key.
 On your Validator machine (which should not be accessible from the public internet), follow very similar steps:

 ```bash
 # On the validator machine